-Up to 20 percent of women develop a perinatal mood and anxiety disorder (PMAD), such as depression, anxiety, obsessive-compulsive disorder or (rarely) psychosis, either during pregnancy or in the year after giving birth.
-For Black women, the risk is almost twice that.
+Up to 20 percent of women develop a perinatal mood and anxiety disorder (PMAD), such as depression or anxiety, either during pregnancy or in the year after giving birth.
+The risk for Black women is almost twice that.
 And yet, fewer Black women get help for these very common and treatable conditions.
-Researchers aren't entirely clear on the reasons for these statistics, but one obstacle to treatment is stigma around mental health issues, specifically the stereotype of the Black "superwoman."
+Researchers aren't entirely clear on the reasons for these statistics, but one obstacle to treatment is a stigma around mental health issues, specifically the stereotype of the Black "superwoman."

 As Black women, we are socialized and raised with the goal of being strong women.
 Part of achieving this can mean associating very human emotions and reactions (like sadness and crying) with "weakness" and "failure."
 But we don't have to accept that, and we don't have to suffer in silence.

 Know that whatever you are feeling is OK.
 Pregnancy, giving birth, and raising children is hard.
-Almost all women experience the baby blues – a period of sadness, weepiness, or general emotional upheaval that lasts for two or three weeks after delivery.
+Almost all women experience the baby blues—a period of sadness, weepiness, or general emotional upheaval that lasts for two or three weeks after delivery.
 Some women develop a PMAD, which is actually one of the most common complications of pregnancy and childbirth.
 Allow yourself to feel whatever range of emotions you are experiencing.
 They all make sense when you are going through a life change as big as this one.
 And the great thing is that perinatal mood and anxiety disorders are very treatable.
 The sooner you start, the better.

-Ask the Internet the questions you are afraid to ask out loud.
+Ask the Internet the questions you are afraid to ask another person.
 Questions like, "What is depression?
 Do Black woman experience depression?
 What are the signs and symptoms of anxiety and or depression?" become a bit less taboo when you research them anonymously in the safety of your own space.
 Using the Internet to learn about mental health and mental health disorders can help you uncover answers, be more informed and, in turn, feel more empowered when you talk about your emotional health with others.
-Sources of reliable and accurate information include Postpartum Progress, The Postpartum Stress Center, the Seleni Institute, and the Perinatal Mental Health Alliance for Women of Color.
+Sources of reliable and accurate information include Postpartum Support International, The Postpartum Stress Center, the Seleni Institute, and the Perinatal Mental Health Alliance for Women of Color.

-Find community online.
+Find your community on social media.
 Social media is a great way to connect with other pregnant and parenting Black women on a more personal level, while still maintaining whatever level of privacy you are comfortable with.
 Many Black women use personal blogs, Facebook pages, online magazines, and even conversational platforms like Twitter to connect with others in the same situation.
 When you read about another Black mother's experience with a PMAD, you will feel less alone and begin to realize that you are not "crazy."
 And you can use these resources to develop a plan to speak to your medical providers, family, friends, and community leaders from a place of empowerment.
 One great place to get support is at the PostpartumMama.

 Find support among family and friends.
 Stereotypes can make speaking with family and friends more challenging than we would like.
 Start with the people in your life you think will be most receptive to you speaking openly and honestly.
 You may be surprised to learn that they struggled too and even feel like you can ask them to help you manage your stress and anxiety.

-Find supportive medical professionals.
+Look for supportive medical professionals.
 One of the most immediate and effective ways to feel better is to talk to a medical professional who can get you the help you need.
 You may need to request a referral to a mental and emotional health professional from your primary care physician.
 You can also find mental health professionals through the search features on Psychology Today, Therapy for Black Girls and the Tessera Collective.
 Check out these five podcasts from therapists of color.

 Don't stop until you find help.
 You may follow my advice and still run into friends who don't believe you, doctors who tell you that you will feel better soon, or a partner who thinks you just need to be "stronger."
 Don't listen to them.
 Listen to yourself.
 You know how you feel.
 And now you know that how you feel is not uncommon and that, with appropriate treatment, you can feel better.
 You owe it to yourself and to your child to get there.
 So don't let anyone stand in your way.
 That's what a strong Black woman would do.